mileshobby/turntable/README.md

 ### Adding an extra dimension

 Pure CSS was used to build a three dimension object using the perspective property, Z-translations, and X-Y rotations.
-Essentially, the cube consists of six separate "grid" divs, each of which are rotated in 3d space to yield the resulting object.
+Essentially, the cube consists of six separate "grid" divs, each of which are rotated in three dimensional space to yield the resulting object.